1,400+ accredited investors · $25K minimums · No annual management fee

 Accredited Investors Only

-We generally focus on established U.S. and Canadian companies with historical profitability, understandable operations, durable demand, and sponsors or operators we believe are equipped to execute.
+CapitalPad deals focus on established U.S. or Canadian companies with historical profitability, understandable operations, and durable demand.
+Fewer than 5% of the deals we review are presented to investors.

 Joining CapitalPad does not require an investment.
-Members choose deal by deal whether to request an allocation, typically through a deal-specific SPV.
+Members choose, deal by deal, whether to request an allocation.
+Those who participate invest through a deal-specific SPV.

-We focus on sponsor-led lower middle market acquisitions, so our process is built around LOI timing, diligence, lenders, equity structure, and closing certainty.
+We focus on lower middle market acquisitions led by independent sponsors, so our process is built around LOI timing, diligence, lenders, equity structure, and closing certainty.

 Sponsors work with CapitalPad as one investment party: one diligence process, one closing timeline, one subscription package, and one wire through a single CapitalPad vehicle.